leap71/leap71.github.io/coding-for-engineers/16-computational-geometry-part4.md

 }
 ```

-First we calculate a normalized interpolation factor, which goes 0 to 1, with 1 being the last position.
+First, we calculate a normalized interpolation factor, which goes from 0 to 1, with 1 being the last position.

-Then we determine our position along the top edge and the bottom edge, using the `tX` interpolation factor (keep in mind, that a quad doesn't have to be a square, or even a rectangle, so we cannot assume the X position of the two to be correlated, that's why we calculate them independently). `Lerp`, by the way, is just a linear interpolation function.
+Then, we determine our position along the top edge and the bottom edge using the `fTX` interpolation factor.
+Keep in mind that a quad doesn't have to be a square or even a rectangle, so we cannot assume the X position of the two to be correlated, which is why we calculate them independently. `Lerp`, by the way, is just a linear interpolation function.

 After we know the position along the top and bottom edges, we now need to find our weighted position perpendicular to the two edges.
-We do that using the last `Lerp` using the `tY` as weight.
+We do that using the last `Lerp`, applying `fTY` as the weight.

 ![](assets/16-subdivided.png)

 # Modulating a grid

-So now, we have our vertex positions of the subdivided quad, we can do something with it.
-Before we move onto actively modulating the vertices, I'd like to point out another interesting aspect of subdividing a quad.
-Usually quads are planar, but there is nothing that prevents you from inserting corners into the subdivision algorithm, that do not span up a planar surface.
-And the interpolation result gives you a nice curved grid.
-This is quite useful for many applications, because it allows you to smoothen a mesh.
+Now that we have our vertex positions of the subdivided quad, we can do something with them.
+Before we move on to actively modulating the vertices, I’d like to point out another interesting aspect of subdividing a quad.
+Usually, quads are planar, but there is nothing preventing you from inserting corners into the subdivision algorithm that do not span a planar surface.
+The interpolation result gives you a nicely curved grid.
+This is quite useful for many applications because it allows you to smooth a mesh.

 ![](assets/15-interpolated-smooth.png)

-But we leave that for another day.
+But we will leave that for another day.

 Let's go back to our planar surface as that's the norm for our shapes.
 To demonstrate the modulation we add a simple Gauss distribution.